iuliet716/flash-attention-cuda-from-scratch/docs/README.md

 ```

 Nsight Compute is used for kernel-level analysis only.
-Latency values in the main README come from separate warm-up and repeated benchmark runs.
+Latency values in the main README come from separate warm-up and repeated benchmark runs, not from the profiler.

 Profiles are collected with: